Skip to content

 Tasmania

 Teacher salary in Tasmania varies based on experience and qualifications.
-In the island state’s public schools, teachers are grouped into 5 different bands, each with its own salary range.
-The bands are:
+In the island state’s public schools, teachers are grouped into different bands, each with its own salary range.
+The ranges are:

 Northern Territory